jarsheenkaur/Restaurant-Operations-Analysis/README.md

 The dataset was obtained from Maven Analytics (https://mavenanalytics.io/data-playground?page=2&pageSize=10).
 The dataset consists of a quarter's worth of orders from a fictitious restaurant serving international cuisine, including the date and time of each order, the items ordered, and additional details on the type, name and price of the items.
 There are two tables in this dataset - menu_items and order_details.

-Table menu_items contains 4 columns and 32 rows:-
+Table menu_items contains 4 columns and 32 rows.
 | Column              | Description                                         | Data Type      |
 | :-------------------| :---------------------------------------------------| :------------- |
 | menu_item_id        | Unique ID of a menu item                            | SMALLINT       |